Danielle-Respes/Hidden-Directive-Threat-Hunt-Investigation-Sentinel-MDE-2026/README.md

 | **Initial Access Vector** | Compromised Azure Service Principal (`5deb2a08...`) via Run Command |
 | **Impact & Breadth** | `SYSTEM`-level code execution on `GF-WS01` & backdoor persistence established |
 | **Scope & Telemetry** | 3 endpoints (`GF-WS01`, `GF-SRV01`, `GF-DC01`) · Microsoft Sentinel & Defender XDR |

 ---

-## About this case

-On 4 July 2026, GF-WS01 at Greenfield Logistics triggered alerts, the MSSP escalated, and a P1 incident was declared.
-I was brought in to work it as a full DFIR investigation across three in-scope hosts: GF-WS01, GF-SRV01, and GF-DC01.
-The task: reconstruct how the attacker got in, how far they moved laterally, and what was taken, every action cited to telemetry, followed by remediation recommendations.

-This is a live-incident DFIR case, not a flag hunt.
-I work it in phases and document each one: the question, the query, what I found, and how I reasoned through it.

-**Status:** In progress · started 20 July 2026

----

-## Technical Stack
-- **SIEM:** Microsoft Sentinel
-- **Endpoint telemetry:** Microsoft Defender XDR
-- **Query language:** KQL (Kusto Query Language)

----